TheGHH85/MERN-Project/README.md

 - axios
 - Bootstrap

-## Mongo Account info

-Please see mongoDB.txt for account information

-## Images

-I have included screenshots of all the pages and my mongo account in the images directory, incase there are any issues

 # Instructions

 The instruction on how to use the site are almost the same as the assignemnt.
 However, this project has user authentication, it took me 13 days to get it working but I'm proud to say I got it working 100%.